Praying Hands

 Hands raised to God atop a hill

-Still the whole world in his will.
+Still the universe in his will.

 The Lord is my strength and my shield, in whom my heart trusts.